Welcome to our bat webcam, bringing you live pictures from our bat roost at Hanningfield Reservoir visitor centre, near Billericay.

 The roost is entirely made up of Soprano Pipistrelle bats; tiny creatures that are about the size of an adult human thumb.

-We recently installed a new camera in the bat box, to observe the bats’ behaviour without disturbing them and to see how many are occupying the structure.
+In 2019 we installed a new camera in the bat box, to observe the bats’ behaviour without disturbing them and to see how many are occupying the structure.